sagarmagar0709/Interview-Quetions/README.md

 databases (e.g., MySQL, MongoDB), message brokers (e.g., Apache Kafka), monitoring tools (e.g., Prometheus, Grafana), CI/CD pipelines (e.g., Jenkins), and containerized applications using Docker and Kubernetes.

-2. How have you injected the secrets in ConfigMaps?
+3. How have you injected the secrets in ConfigMaps?
 ● Answer: Secrets should not be injected in ConfigMaps as ConfigMaps are not designed for sensitive data.
 Instead, Kubernetes Secrets should be used.
 Secrets can be injected into pods via environment variables or mounted as files.

-3. How do you find which pod is taking more system resources across nodes using kubectl?
+5. How do you find which pod is taking more system resources across nodes using kubectl?
 ● Answer: Use kubectl top pod --all-namespaces to list resource usage by pods.
-Combine it with kubectl describe pod <pod-name> to get detailed resource usage.
+Combine it with kubectl describe pod <pod-name> to get detailed resource usage

-4. How do you know which worker node is consuming more resources across the clusters using kubectl?
+7. How do you know which worker node is consuming more resources across the clusters using kubectl?
 ● Answer: Use kubectl top nodes to see resource consumption across nodes.
 This will show CPU and memory usage on each node.

-5. What are the steps for configuring Prometheus and Grafana for monitoring Kubernetes clusters?
+9. What are the steps for configuring Prometheus and Grafana for monitoring Kubernetes clusters?
 ● Answer:
 1. Deploy Prometheus using Helm or a custom YAML configuration.